-Many railroad board games are set in America; this one, designed by Reiner Knizia, is set in England.
+Many railroad board games are set in America, but Stephenson's Rocket, designed by Reiner Knizia, is set in 1930s England.
 The game starts with seven companies and inevitably ends with just one.
 The winner is the player who earned the most money through the shrewd buying and selling of stock.

-Unlike most railroad games, TransAmerica is light and quick to play.
+Unlike most railroad games, TransAmerica is a simple, quick game to play.
 Each player must connect five U.S. cities with railroad tracks, placing one or two rails at each turn (depending on the terrain).
-There's some debate about how much strategy is involved in TransAmerica, but it's interesting enough to have won the 2002 Spiel des Jahres, Germany's award for Family Game of the Year.
+There's some debate about whether strategy is really a factor in TransAmerica, but the game is interesting enough to have won the 2002 Spiel des Jahres, Germany's award for Family Game of the Year.
 TransEuropa, a sequel, uses essentially the same game system on a map of Europe.

 For 2 to 6 players, ages 8 and up.
 Designed by Franz-Benno Delonge, published by Winning Moves.

-Make sure you have a large table before starting this game as the trains tend to get pretty long.
+Make sure you have a large table before starting Freight Train, as the trains tend to get pretty long.
 The game's objective is to run and organize your own freight yard.
 You earn points for building trains with the same cars, or for a train in which every car is different.
 At the beginning of the game, having cars in your holding yard is good; by the end of the game, it's bad.

 Originally published by Winsome Games as Wabash Cannonball, Chicago Express is set on the East Coast and in the Midwest United States.
 It is known as a game that depends on strategy rather than luck.
 Various railroads (the B&O, C&O, Pennsylvania, and New York Central) compete to become the most profitable as they expand from the East Coast to Chicago.
 Players assume the role of railroad executives seeking the best return on investment; the game lasts about one hour.

 For 2 to 6 players, ages 14 and up.
 Designed by Francis Tresham, published by Avalon Hill.